bartoszlenar/Validot/.github/README.md

 * .NET Framework 4.8 (Windows only)

 ### Performance

-Benchmarks exist in the form of  [a console app project](https://github.com/bartoszlenar/Validot/tree/master/tests/Validot.Benchmarks) based on [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
+Benchmarks exist in the form of  [the console app project](https://github.com/bartoszlenar/Validot/tree/master/tests/Validot.Benchmarks) based on [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
 Also, you can trigger performance tests [from the build script](../docs/DOCUMENTATION.md#benchmarks).

+### Documentation

+The documentation is hosted alongside the source code, in the git repository, as a single markdown file: [DOCUMENTATION.md](./../docs/DOCUMENTATION.md).

+Code examples from the documentation live as [functional tests](https://github.com/bartoszlenar/Validot/tree/master/tests/Validot.Tests.Functional).

 ### Development

-The entire project (source code, issue tracker, documentation and CI workflows) is hosted here on github.com.
+The entire project ([source code](https://github.com/bartoszlenar/Validot), [issue tracker](https://github.com/bartoszlenar/Validot/issues), [documentation](./../docs/DOCUMENTATION.md) and [CI workflows](https://github.com/bartoszlenar/Validot/actions)) is hosted here on github.com.

 Any contribution is more than welcome.
-If you'd like to help, don't forget to check out [CONTRIBUTING](docs/CONTRIBUTING.md) file and [issues](https://github.com/bartoszlenar/Validot/issues).
+If you'd like to help, please don't forget to check out the [CONTRIBUTING](docs/CONTRIBUTING.md) file and [issues page](https://github.com/bartoszlenar/Validot/issues).

 ### Licencing